What Is HIPAA Cloud?

 - We provide a full line of Managed Security Services.

 - We operate a world-class data center infrastructure.

 - We are tested and trusted since 1994.

-- We were named as the Best HIPAA Platform Provider in 2018.
+- We were named the Best HIPAA Platform Provider for four years in a row.

-- We were awarded Best Patient Data Security Solution award in 2019.
+- We were awarded the Best Patient Data Security Solution award in 2019.